Louisville Lightning

-Louisville Lightning was a soccer team based in Louisville, Kentucky.
-They joined the Professional Arena Soccer League in 2009.
-They were confirmed as an expansion team in August of that year and began playing in November of the same year.
+Louisville Lightning was an American men's professional soccer club based in Louisville, Kentucky.
+The Lightning competed in the Professional Arena Soccer League, as a member of the Eastern Division.
+The club began play in 2009.

+They were confirmed as an expansion team in August 2009 and began playing in November of the same year.
 The Lightning played three full seasons in the PASL before going on hiatus after the 2011–12 season.
-In a March 2013 interview, team owner Ted Nichols said that low attendance at games placed "somewhat of a financial drain" on the organization and that the team was "in a bit of a hiatus".
+The club played home games at Mockingbird Valley Soccer Club in Louisville, Kentucky.

 In early 2020, the team was briefly revived and officially ceased operations in early 2021.